overshard/analytics/README.md

 ## Default user

 The default user is `admin` with the password `admin`.
-We also create an example property so you can see how the analytics look and a property to track ourselves.
+We also create an example property so you can see how the analytics look and a property to collect metrics from ourselves.

 ## User location data